TheSkynet1337/NihongoGuide/README.md

 If you are studying to take a certification this is probably good.

 Once you have learned basic grammar, a couple hundred words, and a couple hundred Kanji it is time to start acquiring via active immersion.
+You can probably move on earlier if you start out doing comprehensible input stuff for immersion.

 Stuff to do in parallel: